ropensci/GSODR/data-raw/fetch_isd-history.md

 [“isd-history.csv”](ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.csv),
 is fetched from the NCEI ftp server, error checked and new elevation values generated.
-The new elevation values are then saved for inclusion in package as /extdata/isd\_history.rda.
+The new elevation values are then saved for inclusion in package as `/extdata/isd_history.rda`.
 The resulting values are merged with the most recent station history data file from the NCEI when the user runs the `get_GSOD()` function.
-The resulting data frame of station information, based on the merging of the `SRTM_GSOD_elevation` data frame with the most recently available “isd-history.csv” file will result in the following changes to the data:
+The resulting data frame of station information, based on the merging of the `corrected_elev` data frame with the most recently available “isd-history.csv” file, will result in the following changes to the data:

   - Stations where latitude or longitude are NA or both 0 are removed